genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Complete reproducibility is one of the core strengths of Genestack.
 For any file in the system, you can view its provenance and then replay the same exact analysis on other data files.
-Select assay which history you wish to explore and open it with **File Provenance** app located in the Manage section.
+Select assay which history you wish to explore and open it with **File Provenance** application located in the Manage section.

 .. image:: images/file_provenance.png

-Besides that, the File Provenance app allows you to view the text description of the pipeline used to create a given file.
+Besides that, the File Provenance application allows you to view the text description of the pipeline used to create a given file.
 Clicking the **View as text** button allows you to see what parameters and what tool versions were used at each analytical step.
 You can copy this text and use it in a publication or a report.